jeffpar/pcjs.v1/_posts/2017-11-10-the-ti-57-programmable-calculator.md

 	}

 So if you prefer *green* or *blue* digits, change the *color* property.
 A *backgroundColor* property is supported, too, but if it's omitted, a transparent background is used.

+All properties listed in a configuration's *overrides* array may be overridden with a URL parameter.
+Currently, that includes:

+- *cyclesPerSecond* (default speed is 650000)
+- *color* (default LED color is red)
+- *backgroundColor* (default LED background color is none, for a transparent background)

+So, for example, this [URL](?color=green#pcjs-ti-57-emulator) loads the machine on this page with green LEDs.

 Since this emulator is still "hot off the press", don't be surprised if there are still a few lingering bugs.
 If you run into any, or you have a browser or device where it doesn't work as expected,